- Change Log

 Clients send packets to a Destination Port Number – When a Client sends an HTTP Request to a Web Server Service, the Client adds a Destination Port Number to the packet.
 If you open a browser and type a HTTP URL into the browser’s address bar, by default, the browser will send the packet to Port 80, which is usually the port number that Web Server Services are listening on.

 - Shown below is a TCP Packet Header with a field for Destination Port. (image from wikimedia)

 Client Programs and Client Ports

-- Source Port – the ephemeral port assigned by the operating system
+- Source Port – the ephemeral port assigned by the operating system to the client program

 - Layer 4 – TCP Connection